 Scientists aren’t sure what ingesting the tiny bits of plastic might do to our health.
 “But we know it probably isn’t good,” Mason says.

 Plastics are made from many types of chemicals.
 There isn’t yet enough research to know how many of these might affect human health.
 After all, they were never designed to be eaten.
 Plastic also acts like a sponge, soaking up many types of chemicals.
-For example, pesticides and other toxic compound have been found in plastics floating in the ocean.
+For example, pesticides and other toxic compounds have been found in plastics floating in the ocean.
 So plastic particles might ferry such pollutants into bottled water, too.

 Dyes mark the plastic